bitshares/bitshares.org/README.md

 # bitshares.org
-(TBA) Website content for new bitshares.org website
+Website content for new and live bitshares.org website